 Seeing Instant Pot cheesecake bites on a dessert tray gets everyone excited!
 These mini desserts are sweet, tart, crunchy, and creamy, and a true crowd-pleaser.

 Besides looking cute and fancy on any dessert table, these mini cheesecakes are absolutely scrumptious.
 They combine all the signature flavours of a classic cheesecake in such an adorable way, using silicone egg bite molds (which are also great for making poached eggs in Instant Pot).
 The option to use coconut oil and Greek yogurt make this a healthy dessert choice compared to more common recipes.

 Keep this easy recipe handy for all your special occasions and let the pressure cooker do the work.
 Especially in summer, when you want to keep your kitchen cool.
-Also try my Instant Pot peach cobbler, no bake key lime pie bars.
+Also try my Instant Pot peach cobbler, healthy key lime pie bars.
 And when the weather turns cooler, give healthy no bake Nutella pie a go!

 These cheesecake bites are customizable to whichever jam topping you’d like to use, which means they make the best desserts when hosting any gathering all year round.

 Ingredients for Instant Pot Cheesecake Bites

 - Crust: Store-bought graham wafers or healthy vegan graham crackers.
 Melted butter or coconut oil.

 - Cheesecake base: Room temperature cream cheese.
 Greek yogurt with 2% and more fat.
 Cane sugar.
 Cornstarch.
 Pure vanilla extract.
 Egg.